AstudilloJuanF/sharerbox/README.md

   Integrating SharerBox directly on your website for social-media sharing instead of external APIs should significantly reduce loading speeds for visitors connected from slow networks, which will result on improved SEO indexation and enhanced user experience and device portability, specially for visitors connected from old computers or low-end devices.
 Plus, since there is no need for integrating obscure third-party code there is also no unauthorized recolection of private user information derived from using SharerBox.

-  SharerBox is currently a personal project, but it's integration process is intended to be easy for unexperienced users as well as very easy to customize for developers
+  SharerBox is currently a personal project, but it's integration process is intended to be easy for unexperienced users as well as very easy to customize for developers.

 <h3 align="center"><b>Support:</b></h3>